Moussa Mara

-Moussa Mara (born 2 March 1975) is a Malian politician who was Prime Minister of Mali from 2014 to 2015.
-Previously he served in the government as Minister of Town Planning, and he was an unsuccessful candidate in the 2013 presidential election.
+Moussa Mara (born 2 March 1975) is a Malian politician who served as Prime Minister of Mali from 2014 to 2015.
+He previously served as Minister of Town Planning and was a candidate in the 2013 Malian presidential election.

-Mara was appointed Prime Minister on 5 April 2014, following the unexplained resignation of his predecessor Oumar Tatam Ly.
-After less than a year in office, he resigned on 8 January 2015, and Modibo Keita was appointed to replace him on the same day.
+Mara was appointed Prime Minister on 5 April 2014, following the resignation of his predecessor Oumar Tatam Ly.
+After less than a year in office, he resigned on 8 January 2015, and Modibo Keita was appointed to replace him.

-On 16 July 2025, Mara was questioned by the Judicial Investigation Brigade of Mali.
-On 1 August, he was arrested on charges of "damaging the state’s credibility" after expressing support on social media for imprisoned critics of the junta.
+On 16 July 2025, Mara was questioned by Mali's Judicial Investigation Brigade.
+On 1 August 2025, he was arrested on charges of "damaging the state's credibility" after expressing support on social media for imprisoned critics of the military junta.

-On 27 October 2025, Mara was sentenced to 2 years in prison.
+On 27 October 2025, Mara was sentenced to two years in prison.